By: William C. Head, Atlanta Criminal Defense Lawyer, and a Board-Certified DUI Defense Attorney

 Your refusal to submit (under implied consent laws that exist in EVERY state) can cost you the ability to drive motor vehicles, due to license suspension or license revocation.
 For over 50 years, NHTSA (the National Highway Traffic Safety Administration) has pushed for implied consent laws that harshly punish citizens for refusing a breathalyzer, or a blood test or a urine test, after a DWI-DUI arrest.

-The PROBLEM with a law enforcement officer collecting that additional, incriminatory “evidence” (usually by breath tests for alcohol content) under implied consent laws is that the NUMBERS created by such forensic testing (in a DUI alcohol case) CREATES a new type of crime, called DUI per se by being “over the legal alcohol limit.”
+The PROBLEM with a law enforcement officer collecting that additional, incriminatory “evidence” (usually by breath tests for alcohol content) under implied consent laws is that the NUMBERS created by such forensic testing (in a DUI alcohol case) create a new type of crime, called DUI per se by being “over the legal alcohol limit.”

 This type of DUI crime, in fact, is EASIER to prove as the first “type” of DUI offense used to cuff you, which is DUI less safe (impaired driving), as it is called under Georgia DUI laws.

 Our nation’s highest court has ruled that the giving of such a sample, post-arrest, is not a form of “interrogation.”
 That ruling was consistent with many years of prior ruling limiting anything but verbally confessing to being “protected” by the federal 5th Amendment right “to not be compelled to be a witness against himself.”

 Additionally, since about 50 million drunk driving arrests have been made since Miranda was decided, and few states (NC, SC) have legislatively required Miranda rights to be given BEFORE post-arrest evidence collection of breath tests takes place, no such ruling could be expected.

 The implications of declaring such non-Mirandized incriminatory evidence to have been illegally collected is unacceptable, from a stare decisis standpoint.